-In that scrolling top menu, you will have links to several of your courses, and to your website homepage.
-These top links convert at a very high rate and are not considered as scrolling ads by search engines, but instead they are considered website navigation elements.
+In that scrolling top menu, you will have links to several of your courses, and your website homepage.
+These top links convert at a very high rate and are not considered scrolling ads by search engines, but instead, they are considered website navigation elements.

-It's also essential to link to your courses at the bottom of each blog post in the summary section, in order to send traffic to your courses that way as well.
+It's also essential to link to your courses at the bottom of each blog post in the summary section, to send traffic to your courses that way as well.

 How to collect student emails with your blog

-Besides linking to your courses in various ways, you should also try to collect the student email so that you can retain that potential student for later, in case that they don't buy anything immediately, which is the most common case.
+For your online course promotion to work effectively, you should also try to collect the students' emails on your blog so that you can retain that potential student for later, in case that they don't buy anything immediately, which is the most common case.